thestarlab/thestarlab.github.io/software.md

 the continental United States during 2001-2012; each of the dataset represents the average concentration of three sliding years.

-- [Here](https://github.com/thestarlab/data) is a times series of gridded datasets (1km spatial resolution, in ESRI Img) of PM2.5 concentration of the continental United States during 2001-2012; each of the dataset represents the average concentration of three sliding years.

 - [Here](https://github.com/thestarlab/data) contains a times series of gridded datasets (1km spatial resolution, in ESRI Img) of the projected GDP of China between 2014-2020.
 The datasets were generated using night